turingschool/backend_mod_1_prework/section2/reflection.md

 ### Methods

 1. In your own words, what is the purpose of a method?
 A method does something to an object, or causes the object to do something.
+It is distinguished from attributes, which are information about the object.
+For example, the object `ibuprofen`, it might have attributes like `color`, `dose`, and `imprint`, but it will also have methods like `relieve_pain`, `reduce_fever`, and `damage kidney`.

 1. Create a method named `hello` that will print `"Sam I am"`.
 ```